View Tiffany Owens's Obituary on citizensvoice.com and share memories

 Arrangements are pending from Harold C. Snowdon Funeral Home Inc., Shavertown.
 A memorial service will be held for Tiffany at a date in the near future when we can safely gather after spreading her ashes down the third base line.

-Memorial contributions may be made to the Tiffany Owens Memorial Fund to benefit the Dallas High School Softball Team, c/o Melanie Langdon McGary at [email protected]
+Memorial contributions may be made to the Tiffany Owens Memorial Fund to benefit the Dallas High School Softball Team, c/o Melanie Langdon McGary at [email protected]">[email protected]">[email protected]">[email protected].